Kahler-Einstein metrics with edge singularities: Higher regularity for solutions of the equation

 We come to the final step, that $u$ is polyhomogeneous.
 This requires two more boundedness properties of edge pseudodifferential operators, namely that this class of operators preserves the spaces of conormal and of polyhomogeneous functions.
-In particular, if $B$ is any pseudodifferential edge operator, with nonnegative order at the front face and nonnegative index sets at the side faces, then
+In particular, if $B$ is any weakly positive pseudodifferential edge operator, then

-We do not need to worry about the order of $m$ along the diagonal since we are applying $B$ to functions which are infinitely differentiable in an appropriate sense anyway.
-In fact, there is a refinement of these results which is what actually gives the improvement in the argument that follows. \begin{lem} Let $B \in \Psi^{m,2,E,E'}_e(X)$, where $E$ and $E'$ are nonnegative.
+are both bounded.
+The pseudodifferential order $m$ is irrelevant at this point since since we are applying $B$ to functions which are infinitely differentiable (with respect to the edge vector fields) anyway.
+The improvement in the argument below relies on a refinement of \eqref{bddcon}.
+For the following argument, introduce the notation $\calA^{\nu-}(X) = \cap_{\e > 0} \calA^{\nu-\e}$. \begin{lem} Let $B \in \Psi^{m,2,E,E'}_e(X)$, where $E$ and $E'$ are nonnegative.
 Then

 and more generally, if $\nu \geq 0$,